-- Frequent urination is typically the first symptom that IC suffers notice.
+- Frequent urination is typically the first symptom noticed.
 Frequent urination is classified as going more than 7 times per day and/or waking up to go in the middle of the night.

 - The urgency to urinate may never go away for some patients, even after urinating.

-The exact causes of Interstitial Cystitis are unknown, but there are several risk-factors that could make a person more likely to suffer from this issue.
+The exact causes of Interstitial Cystitis are unknown, but there are several risk-factors that could make a person more likely to have this issue.